araksm/ceRNA/README.md

-    *m2min:         minimum size of the target population *m2max:         maximum size of the target population *channel:       assign 1 for the miRNA-channel and 2 for the TF-channel *step:          advancement of TF concentrations
+    *m2min:         minimum size of the target population *m2max:         maximum size of the target population *channel:       assign 1 for the miRNA-channel and 2 for the TF-channel *step:          advancement of input TF
     *MC_steps:      number of Monte-Carlo steps
     *MC_eq:         number of Monte-Carlo steps to equilibrate the system